nteract/outputs/packages/outputs/README.md

 ## Usage

-The example below shows how we can use the `ExecuteResult` component within the `@nteract/outputs` package to render the response to an execution request sent by our Jupyter kernel.
+The example below shows how we can use the `ExecuteResult` component within this package to render the response to an execution request sent by our Jupyter kernel.

 ```javascript
 import { ExecuteResult } from "@nteract/outputs";